-failure to conduct the clinical study in accordance with regulatory requirements or our clinical protocols;
+- failure to conduct the clinical study in accordance with regulatory requirements or our clinical protocols; - inspection of the clinical study operations or study sites by the FDA or other regulatory authorities that reveals deficiencies or violations that require us to undertake corrective action, including the imposition of a clinical hold;

-- inspection of the clinical study operations or study sites by the FDA or other regulatory authorities that reveals deficiencies or violations that require us to undertake corrective action, including the imposition of a clinical hold; - unforeseen safety issues, including any that could be identified in our ongoing pre-clinical carcinogenicity studies, adverse side effects or lack of effectiveness; - changes in government regulations or administrative actions; - problems with clinical supply materials; and - lack of adequate funding to continue the clinical study.
+- unforeseen safety issues, including any that could be identified in our ongoing preclinical carcinogenicity studies, adverse side effects or lack of effectiveness: - changes in government regulations or administrative actions; - problems with clinical supply materials; and - lack of adequate funding to continue the clinical study.

-Positive results from Phase 1, Phase 2a and completed Phase 2b clinical studies of ETC-1002 are not necessarily predictive of the results of our ongoing Phase 2b and Phase 2 and planned Phase 3 clinical studies of ETC-1002.
-If we cannot replicate the positive results from our Phase 1, Phase 2a and completed Phase 2b clinical studies of ETC-1002 in our ongoing Phase 2b and Phase 2 and planned Phase 3 clinical studies, we may be unable to successfully develop, obtain regulatory approval for and commercialize ETC-1002.
+Positive results from Phase 1, Phase 2a and Phase 2b clinical studies of ETC-1002 are not necessarily predictive of the results of our ongoing Phase 2 and planned Phase 3 clinical studies of ETC-1002.
+If we cannot replicate the positive results from our Phase 1, Phase 2a and Phase 2b clinical studies of ETC-1002 in our ongoing Phase 2 and planned Phase 3 clinical studies, we may be unable to successfully develop, obtain regulatory approval for and commercialize ETC-1002.

-Even if we are able to complete our ongoing Phase 2 and planned pivotal Phase 3 clinical studies of ETC-1002 according to our current development timeline, the positive results from our Phase 1, Phase 2a and completed Phase 2b clinical studies of ETC-1002 may not be replicated in our ongoing Phase 2b or pivotal Phase 3 clinical study results.
+Even if we are able to complete our ongoing Phase 2 and planned pivotal Phase 3 clinical studies of ETC-1002 according to our current development timeline, the positive results from our Phase 1, Phase 2a and Phase 2b clinical studies of ETC-1002 may not be replicated in our ongoing Phase 2 or pivotal Phase 3 clinical study results.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical studies after achieving positive results in early stage development, and we cannot be certain that we will not face similar setbacks.
-These setbacks have been caused by, among other things, pre-clinical findings made while clinical studies were underway or safety or efficacy observations made in clinical studies, including previously unreported adverse events.
-Our ongoing Phase 2b clinical study is evaluating the safety and efficacy of ETC-1002 as an add-on to existing statin treatments.
-We expect that our Phase 3 clinical studies will evaluate the safety and efficacy of ETC-1002 in this patient population as well as in the statin intolerant patient population.
-Nevertheless, the results from our Phase 2a and completed Phase 2b clinical studies for ETC-1002, including ETC-1002-006, ETC-1002-007 and ETC-1002-008, may not be predictive of the results we may obtain in our ongoing Phase 2, Phase 2b or planned Phase 3 clinical studies of ETC-1002.
-Moreover, pre-clinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in pre-clinical studies of ETC-1002, the development timeline and regulatory approval and commercialization prospects for our leading product candidate, and, correspondingly, our business and financial prospects, would be materially adversely affected.
+These setbacks have been caused by, among other things, preclinical findings made while clinical studies were underway or safety or efficacy observations made in clinical studies, including previously unreported adverse events.
+Our ongoing Phase 2 clinical study is assessing the LDL-cholesterol lowering efficacy of ETC-1002 monotherapy versus placebo and the effect of ETC-1002 on blood pressure, other lipid and cardiometabolic risk markers and characterizing the tolerability and safety of ETC-1002.
+We expect that our Phase 3 clinical studies will evaluate the safety and efficacy of ETC-1002 as an add-on to existing statin treatment as well as in the statin intolerant patient population.
+Nevertheless, the results from our Phase 2a and Phase 2b clinical studies for ETC-1002, including ETC-1002-006, ETC-1002-007, ETC-1002-008 and ETC-1002-009, may not be predictive of the results we may obtain in our ongoing Phase 2 or planned Phase 3 clinical studies of ETC-1002.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical studies nonetheless failed to obtain FDA approval.
+If we fail to obtain positive results in our ongoing Phase 2 and planned Phase 3 clinical studies of ETC-1002, the development timeline and regulatory approval and commercialization prospects for our leadi